robertgzr/LuaSnip/DOC.md

 <!-- panvimdoc-ignore-end -->

-One important detail here is that the position of the delimiters does not, in any way, correspond to the insert-position of the nodes!
+One important detail here is that the position of the delimiters does not, in any way, correspond to the jump-index of the nodes!

 `fmt(format:string, nodes:table of nodes, opts:table|nil) -> table of nodes`